 The year of 2001 was very important for the Schengen community, as border controls were abolished between the Member States and Iceland, Norway, Sweden, Denmark, and Finland.
 Although the territory of Iceland is part of the Schengen Zone, the country hasn’t yet joined the European Union.
 Just like Switzerland, Liechtenstein, and Norway, Iceland’s negotiations for the accession in the EU remain on hold.

-After Iceland signed the Schengen Agreement in 1996, the country has been involved in all policy-making regarding the Schengen Territory.
-In addition, the government of Iceland has to abide by several regulations created by the Schengen commission, including migratory policies.
 Since 2015, the spark of terrorist attacks and emerging immigration crisis in the European continent has called for discussions over a more effective border control system.
 The European Commission proposed the creation of the ETIAS – an electronic authorization procedure to help identify potential security threats.
 The Icelandic government has backed the introduction of the ETIAS, which is supposed to commence in 2021.

 Once implemented, the ETIAS will affect all nationals of countries enlisted in the Schengen visa-waiver agreement.
 Other passport holders wishing to travel to Iceland will have to apply for an Icelandic visit at the corresponding embassy or consulate.
 Meanwhile, visa-exempt countries such as Canada, the US, and Australia, will need to fill out an online application if coming to Icelandic territory.
 As soon as the ETIAS is accepted, the traveller will be able to visit all Schengen countries for no longer than 90 days in each consecutive 180-day period.